dolphindb/DolphinDBPlugin/kafka/README.md

 - 'consumer' is a Kafka consumer handler.
 - 'topics' is a string vector indicating the topics.
-- 'partitions' is an integer vector indicating the partition corresponding to each topic.
+- 'partitions' is a int vector indicating the partition corresponding to each topic.
-- 'offsets' is an integer vector indicating the offset corresponding to each topic.
+- 'offsets' is a int vector indicating the offset corresponding to each topic.
-- 'timeout' is the blocking time for the consumer.
+- 'timeout' is the your blocking time for the consumer.

 ##### Details

 Gets the offsets committed for the given topic/partition list.

-#### 3.3.23 Get Offset Position
+#### 3.3.21 Get Offset Position

 ##### Syntax